 WHAT IS SEPSIS?

-Less commonly, sepsis develops as a result of infection with other bacteria, such as Neisseria meningitidis or Haemophilus influenza type B (Hib).
+Less commonly, sepsis develops as a result of infection with other bacteria, such as Neisseria meningitidis or Haemophilus influenzae type B (Hib).
 N. meningitidis and Hib were previously common causes of meningitis and other serious infections in children before vaccines to prevent these infections became available.
 Hib can also cause upper respiratory tract infection.

 In other cases, sepsis develops abruptly without any early symptoms.
 Symptoms can become severe quickly.
 People without a functional spleen should begin antibiotic treatment and seek medical care at the earliest sign or symptom of sepsis (see 'Antibiotics for fever' below), including the following: